-l. for beacon models with separated and/or remote antennas, technical data about the type of antenna cable and its allowed maximum RF-losses;
+l. for beacon models with separated and/or remote antennas, technical data about the type of antenna cable and allowed minimum and maximum losses at 406 MHz of antenna cable assembly;

 m. the beacon quality assurance plan (see Annex L);